Q. How do I claim Sick Pay?

-A. Once everything is in order we will process your claim and send a cheque to your home address.
+A. Once everything is in order we will process your claim and send your benefit payment.
 We will then send your employer a ‘Claim for continued sick pay benefit’ (an SP2 form) which they must complete and sent back to us with further medical evidence of your illness.

 Q. Does my employer have to return the SP2 to the Scheme every week for my payment to continue?

 A. Yes, if you are out sick for a continuous period, the SP2 must be returned to the Scheme each week so you can continue to receive weekly payments.

 Q. I sent a medical cert up to the end of the month.
 Why have I only been paid for 1 week?

 A. Sick pay benefit is a weekly payment and members are paid up to the date their employer signs the SP2 form confirming that they have not returned to work.

 Q. I was out sick during the builders’ holiday period.
 Can I claim benefit for this?